 In order to stem the rising tide of discontent with and fury against the coalition the bourgeois (constitutional democratic) ministers resigned from the government.
 This act was a public admission of the instability of the coalition and convinced the revolutionary workers of Petrograd and the seething masses in the rest of the country that their demands were proper.
 It was apparent that a great spontaneous movement was about to break in Petrograd.
 The situation was tense.
 One false move might jeopardize the whole revolution.
 Kerensky, foreign minister in the coalition government, was now made premier while still retaining his portfolio as foreign minister.
 He and Tseretelli began frantic preparations to deliver the revolution into the hands of capitalism.
 He was waiting for time to mobilize the "loyal" regiments against the masses.
 The Bolsheviks, along with every other working class group, advised against demonstrations, did everything within their power to persuade the workers of Petrograd that such outbreaks would be futile.
 The leaders of the revolutionary proletariat were aware of the fact that the masses outside Petrograd, although profoundly affected by the events of the preceding months, were not ready for the decisive struggle.
 But the masses poured into the streets anyway.
 When the July action took place and the masses were in the streets and face to face with the enemy it was no longer a question of debating.
 It was the imperative duty of the Bolshevik party to try to take the lead and impart a more peaceful character to the demonstrations and to give organized expression to their demands.
 The question of armed uprising could not yet be placed on the order of the day.

 The July days constituted the turning point of the revolution.
-The Social-Revolutionaries (who afterwards became paid agents of the Allied military missions in an attempt to overthrow the vic-

-Bolsheviks, the suppression of the Pravda, the arrest of Trotsky, orders for the arrests of Lenin and Zinoviev, who were forced to flee for their lives, only to return on the wave of the November revo-
+The Social-Revolutionaries (who afterwards became paid agents of the Allied military missions in an attempt to overthrow the victorious workers' and peasants' government) and Mensheviks exposed their true role as would-be hangmen of the revolution.
+They completely identified themselves with the Cadets and other bourgeois reactionaries and aided the massacres of the Bolsheviks, the suppression of the Pravda, the arrest of Trotsky, orders for the arrests of Lenin and Zinoviev, who were forced to flee for their lives, only to return on the wave of the November revolution.